shuvanyu/Retrieval-Augmented-Generation-RAG/README.md

-# Retrieval Augmented Generation pipeline using pretrained LLM
+# Retrieval Augmented Generation pipeline using LLM
 Shuvadeep Saha

 This project showcases a Retrieval Augmented (RAG) pipeline using Gemini-7B-it LLM from HuggingFace.